 Simply grab a hula hoop if you see one, and move your body during any type of music during the festival program!

-Northern Lights Bellydance Troupe (Saturday, 3:30 pm - 4:30 pm @ Green Lawn south of Big Top)
+Northern Lights Bellydance Troupe (Saturday, 4:00 pm - 5:00 pm @ Green Lawn south of Big Top)

 Bridget and Vickie of The Northern Lights Bellydance Troupe will be hosting a workshop of ‘American Tribal Style’ Bellydance.
 Enjoy this fun, energetic form of bellydance complete with whoop & hollaring!
 We will deck you out in costumes and teach you basic ATS vocabulary which will allow the troupe to put on a performance to live music!

 What is American Tribal Style or ATS?
 ATS movements are inspired by folkloric dances of the Middle East, North Africa, Spain and India.
 ATS is a method of improvisational choreography, using a vocabulary of movements and cues allowing the dancers to improvise together while dancing.

 Open Mic Night (Saturday, 5:30 pm - 7:30 pm & Sunday, noon - 2:30 pm @ Red Barn/Harlequin Hangout)

 Music, comedy, poetry, theatre, dance...an open microphone/stage where anything goes!
 You can sign up to perform your new or original material in front of a supportive audience or simply sit back to enjoy a variety of emerging and established talent.
 Join the acoustic open jam sessions with your own instruments between Red Barn sets.